 We’ve devised an exclusive Bridgerton-inspired trip which features top locations from THE hottest (literally) Netflix show on screen.
-It’s not yet been unlocked but it can be – with your help!
-All you need to do is fill in our quiz to find out which Bridgerton filming location you should visit IRL.
-The more responses we get, the more likely the trip goes ahead.
-So come on – the Duke is calling!
+Fill in our quiz to find out which Bridgerton filming location you should visit IRL.
+Then why not make it happen?
+Come on – the Duke is calling!

 Day 1.
 Arrive in London and head to The Rubens at the Palace

 You’ll get your first taste of palatial luxury at The Rubens near Buckingham Palace, where the trip kicks off.
 Then, you’ll be taken on a tour of the city via coach where we’ll introduce you to key Bridgerton filming locations such as Pall Mall & the Reform Club, the famed meeting place of Anthony Bridgerton and Simon Basset.
 The marble pillars and picturesque library in Episode 1 were filmed in this private members’ club.

 This is the location where Lady Bridgerton arrives at the palace for tea with the Queen.
 The parlour, hallway and the luxurious bathroom of Queen Charlotte’s residence were all filmed here.
 You’ll also visit Grosvenor Square, home of the Bridgerton family.
 The majority of filming ‘inside’ both stately home and its surroundings took place in Bath but Grosvenor is the IRL London location which features multiple times throughout.